wloderhose/hip-pager-bot/README.md

 Forking this repository and making your own changes to fit your PagerDuty needs is highly recommended!

-Read more about working with the PagerDuty API [here](http://http://developer.pagerduty.com/documentation/rest)
+Read more about working with the PagerDuty REST API [here](http://developer.pagerduty.com/documentation/rest)

 ## About